 |Mar 1||Portfolio||Mar 1|

-Note: We may receive applications after these deadlines with no guarantee that they will be processed in time for the session requested.
+Note: We cannot guarantee that applications received after these deadlines will be processed in time for the session requested.

 Semester Entry Points

 Full‑time or part‑time entry is available in September and January.

 Note: Not all programs are available in January.